 Other notable offerings include discounts on Twitch merchandise and $50 off an Echo Dot when you use promo code PDDOT2PK.

 4. Use Honey to get the lowest price

 The Honey browser extension scans and applies coupon codes to cut your price on an item in your online shopping cart at checkout.
 Available for many online stores, Honey is particularly valuable on Amazon because it allows you to see an item’s price history and other offers for the same item that might be better.
 You can also set up price notifications on specific items.

 You can stack your Prime Day savings with your rewards cards to earn cash back or points, and you can add to your cash back by using Ebates, ShopAtHome, Extrabux, TopCashback and Upromise sites.

-As CreditCards.com Rates Analyst Robin Ratcliff notes in “Guide: How to maximize your cash back on Amazon.com,” “These discounts do stack on top of your credit card rewards, meaning you can boost your rewards rate on your Amazon Prime card as high as 9 percent just by using these sites, with very few strings attached.”
+As former CreditCards.com rates analyst Robin Ratcliff explains when discussing how to maximize your cash back on Amazon.com, “These discounts do stack on top of your credit card rewards, meaning you can boost your rewards rate on your Amazon Prime card as high as 9% just by using these sites, with very few strings attached.”

-Though school bells won’t ring for weeks, you can use Prime Day savings to stock up on school clothes, pens, binders, glue sticks and furnishings for your child’s dorm room.
+Though school bells won’t ring for a few months yet, you can use Prime Day savings to stock up on school clothes, pens, binders, glue sticks and furnishings for your child’s dorm room.